robric/k8s-svc-and-lb-testing/README.md

 ```
 Service name resolution works as any kubernetes: the key/values are stored in the kube DB (e.g. etcd) and sent to coredns upon changes.

-###  3.4. <a name='ServiceRoutingDetails'></a>Service Routing Details
+###  3.4. <a name='ServiceRoutingDetails'></a>Cluster IP Service Routing Details

-This section describes the logic for routing kubernetes services which is extensively based on NAT.
+This section describes the logic for routing kubernetes default services(Cluster IP) which is extensively based on NAT.
+The implementation is CNI-dependent: the description presented here applies for flannel (k3s default CNI).
 In summary:
 - after name resolution, the trafic is sent by test-pod to the nginx-service IP address 10.43.180.238
 - upon reception on veth interface at host side, DNAT is enforced to translate the service address to any of the pod IP.